edelstone/material-palette-generator/README.md

 - Favicon image courtesy of [Roundicons](https://roundicons.com/) and pulled from [flaticon.com](https://flaticon.com).
 If you reuse it, please continue to credit the creator.

 Many thanks to [Ziya Fenn](https://github.com/ziyafenn) and [Mateusz Skórka](https://github.com/HotFr1dge) for their valuable contributions to this project.

-## Tech

-It's just HTML, CSS, and JavaScript.
-Run it locally on your favorite server.